halljson/bitfinex-ohlc-import/README.md

 ## Database schema

-The data is stored in a Sqlite3 database and has a `"candles"` table with the following structure:
+The data is stored in a Sqlite3 database and has a `"candles_15m"` table with the following structure:

     symbol (the trading symbol e.g. btcusd)
     time (time in unix timestamp with milliseconds added)